-Migrating from server-based SharePoint product to its cloud version is complicated and may require the expertise of SharePoint developers with extensive experience in SharePoint Online migration.
+Migrating from a server-based SharePoint product to its Cloud version is complicated and may require the expertise of SharePoint developers with extensive experience in SharePoint Online migration.
 Aside from the costs of hiring such professionals, there are other costs that often come with migrating to SharePoint Online.
 These costs depend on a variety of factors including the size of your organization, the amount of data to be migrated, whether you need to transition your legacy systems, the level of customization used in SharePoint On-Premise as well as the cost of upgrading the underlying infrastructure.
 The good news is that the higher such costs are for you, the more likely it is that you will experience greater ongoing savings over the years after making the switch to online.
 Although expenses could be more challenging in the beginning, you may find that the migration to SharePoint Online is a better long-term investment.

 2. Increased Bandwidth

 Some new SharePoint Online users noticed some slowness in using the platform.
 They screwed up.
 They weren’t aware that SharePoint Online uses more bandwidth than its on-premise cousin.
 While the increased bandwidth is hardly a catastrophic issue, it can seem like one for those who are unaware.
 This “disadvantage” is preventable by simply increasing your bandwidth before migrating.
-This could be a simple and straightforward as increasing your overall connection to the internet, or you could adjust settings on your router to prioritize SharePoint bandwidth.
+This could be as simple and straightforward as increasing your overall connection to the internet, or you could adjust settings on your router to prioritize SharePoint bandwidth.

 3. Loss of Back-end Control